 Generally accompanying persons are not permitted in the room for interventional procedures.
 If you have a particular need please discuss this prior to booking the procedure

 While we recognise care for young children can sometimes be difficult to coordinate, it is not normally suitable to have young children in the examination room.
-We recommend you bring a friend or relative to watch your children if they need to attend with you.
+Where possible we recommend you bring a friend or relative to watch your children if they need to attend with you.

 We recognise that for pregnancy ultrasounds you may wish to have more than one family member with you, such as your partner, parents and other children.
-We will always accommodate this where possible, but request you respect any request made by the sonographer at the time of your appointment if numbers need to be limited.
+We will accommodate one additional person but request you respect any request made by the sonographer at the time of your appointment if numbers need to be limited past that.